Kexicake/kexicake/README.md

-- 👋 Hi, I’m @vladandlexa
+- 👋 Hi, I’m @kexicake
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning C++,C# and Python
 - 📫 How to reach me, you don't want it